The impact of the Internet and the digital economy on the economic growth and modernization of Spain

 Structural and social changes driven by online services

-The online services They have caused profound transformations in the economic and social structure, generating new labor dynamics and improving general well-being.
+The online services they have caused profound transformations in the economic and social structure, generating new work dynamics and improving general well-being.

-Beyond economic growth, these services impact quality of life, fostering new forms of employment and facilitating access to products and services.
+Beyond economic growth, these services impact the quality of life, promoting new forms of employment and facilitating access to products and services.

-Digital innovations are redefining labor and social relationships, contributing to a more inclusive economy that is adaptable to technological changes.
+Digital innovations redefine labor and social relationships, contributing to a more inclusive economy adaptable to technological changes.

-The growth of digital startups and online platforms has increased employment in emerging markets by up to 251%, boosting direct and indirect job opportunities.
+The growth of digital startups and online platforms has increased employment in emerging markets by up to 25%, driving direct and indirect job opportunities.

-This expansion generates a positive effect on social welfare, with an increase of 18% in countries that invest in innovation and digital technologies, improving the quality of life.
+This expansion generates a positive effect on social well-being, with an increase of 18% in countries that invest in innovation and digital technologies, improving the quality of life.

 The digital economy also promotes flexible jobs and the development of technological skills, facilitating labor and social inclusion in different sectors.